Appdynamics/elasticsearch-monitoring-extension/README.md

 Elasticsearch's HTTP module should be enabled since this extension collects metrics using cat API over HTTP.
 ## Installation
+1. Run 'mvn clean install' from "ElasticsearchMonitorRepo"
-1. Unzip the contents of "ElasticsearchMonitor-VERSION.zip" as "ElasticsearchMonitor" and copy the "ElasticsearchMonitor" directory to `<MachineAgentHome>/monitors/`
+2. Unzip the contents of "ElasticsearchMonitor-VERSION.zip" from `targets` as "ElasticsearchMonitor" and copy the "ElasticsearchMonitor" directory to `<MachineAgentHome>/monitors/`
 2. Configure the extension by referring to the below section.
 3. Configure the path to the config.yml file by editing the task-arguments in the monitor.xml file.
     ```